-CTT# for Trail CTP# for Pocket CTR# for Road CS# for Speed CTE# for Expedition CT7# for 700
+CTV# for Villager CTT# for Trail CTP# for Pocket CTR# for Road CTE# for Expedition CT7# for 700

 It is very common among Catrike owners on the net to identify themselves with their names followed by their trike models and serial numbers.
 Welcome to this nice group.